AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 ImageSpec
 =========

-The ImageSpec class that describes an image, explained in deail in Section :ref:`sec-ImageSpec`, is replicated for Python.
+The ImageSpec class that describes an image, explained in detail in Section :ref:`sec-ImageSpec`, is replicated for Python.

 .. py:method:: ImageSpec ()